JuanGGil/tt09-verilog-adder/docs/info.md

 ## How it works

-Explain how your project works
+This project works by using combinatory logic to add two 4-bit inputs.
+This is incorporated using Kogge Stone's adder.

 ## How to test

-Explain how to use your project
+In test.py assign a value to both dut.a.value and dut.b.value, both values should be at most 15. if the sum is larger than 16, cout will be , otherwise cout is 0.
+The final sum is dut.sum.value + dut.carry_out.value * 16.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware was used in this project.